thierrygosselin/grur/README.md

 grur: an R package tailored for RADseq data imputation
 ======================================================

-This is the development page of the **grur**, if you want to help, see [contributions section](https://github.com/thierrygosselin/grur#contributions)

 Don't get trapped by missing genotypes in your RADseq dataset.
 Numerous genomic analysis are vulnerable to missing values requiring your data to be complete.
 Use **grur** to:

 -   **Visualize patterns of missing genotypes:** find patterns associated with different variables of your study (lanes, chips, sequencers, populations, sample sites, reads/samples, homozygosity).